 Bike commuting is extremely popular in Portland.
 In fact, along with Minneapolis-St. Paul and Denver, it perennially ranks as one of the top U.S. cities for cycling of any kind – recreational or work-related.
 I’d heard a lot about Portland’s bike infrastructure before I arrived, and I wasn’t disappointed.
 The city definitely has more protected on-street bike lanes than Minneapolis, my hometown, though Minneapolis (and its twin, St. Paul) have the edge in the separated bikeway and bike trail departments.

 If you prefer to rent from a brick-and-mortar store, Portland has plenty of bike shops that offer rentals.
 Brick-and-mortar rentals tend to be more expensive than Spinlister rides, but they also generally come with helmets, locks, lights, and other important gear – none of which are guaranteed with Spinlister.
-Everybody’s Bike Rentals & Tours, located in inner Northeast Portland, is representative: Rentals run $25 for one day, $50 for two days, and $60 for three days.
+Everybody’s Bike Rentals & Tours, located in inner Northeast Portland, is representative: Rentals start at $25 for one day, $50 for two days, and $60 for three days.

 In optimal conditions, Seattle is little more than three hours up the road from central Portland.
 If you have more than a weekend to see the sights, consider hitting both cities in a Pacific Northwest tour.
 I wish I’d followed this advice, as I visited Seattle and Portland separately, about six weeks apart.
 Both trips were fantastic, and I didn’t have to rent or borrow a car on either.